Mauritius-China FTA

 The following goods shall be considered as wholly obtained or produced in Mauritius:

-A Certificate of Origin shall be issued by the Customs Department of the Mauritius Revenue Authority on application by exporter or producer, provided that the goods can be considered as originating in Mauritius.
+The Certificate of Origin for the Mauritius-China FTA is issued by the Customs Department of the Mauritius Revenue Authority on application by the exporter or producer, provided that the goods can be considered as originating in Mauritius.
 The contact details of the Mauritius Revenue Authority Customs Department are as follows:

 Mauritius Revenue Authority